steinwurf/kodo-ns3-examples/docs/before_you_start.rst

 You can check the build status of the repository master branch in our `buildbot <http://buildbot.steinwurf.dk/stats?projects=kodo-ns3-examples>`_ page.
-There you can check statistics and builds for different platforms and compilers this and also other projects like Kodo itself.
+There you can check statistics and builds for different platforms and compilers for this but also other projects like Kodo itself.

 Platform and compiler support
 -----------------------------